Arizona man charged after girls found in enclosed trailer – KION546

 Associated Press

 FLAGSTAFF, Ariz.
-(AP) — A man from a community on the Arizona-Utah line that’s long been home to a polygamous group pleaded not guilty Thursday to federal charges of tampering with evidence, weeks after being stopped on a highway with young girls in an enclosed trailer.
+(AP) — A leader of a small polygamous group on the Arizona-Utah line pleaded not guilty Thursday to federal charges of tampering with evidence, weeks after being stopped on a highway with young girls in an enclosed trailer.

-Samuel Bateman was indicted earlier this month on three counts of destroying records and tampering with criminal proceedings.
+Samuel Bateman, 46, was indicted earlier this month on three counts of destroying or attempting to destroy records, and tampering with criminal proceedings.
 He pleaded not guilty in U.S. Magistrate Court in Flagstaff, a mountain city where he was arrested in late August by a state police agency after someone spotted small fingers in a gap of the trailer’s rear door.

 Authorities found three girls, between the ages of 11 and 14, in the trailer he was hauling through Flagstaff, according to court documents.
 The trailer had a makeshift toilet, a couch, camping chairs and no ventilation, the documents state.
 The documents didn’t say if the girls are related to Bateman, and it wasn’t discussed during Thursday’s hearing.

+Bateman was a former member of the Fundamentalist Church of Jesus Christ of Latter-Day Saints, or FLDS, until he left in recent years and started his own small offshoot group, said Sam Brower, who has spent years investigating the group.
+Bateman was once among the trusted followers of imprisoned leader Warren Jeffs, but Jeffs recently denounced Bateman in a written revelation sent to his followers from prison, Brower said.

+Bateman’s group still practices plural marriage with a small following of fewer than 100 people, estimated Brower, who wrote a book on the FLDS and appeared in the recent Netflix series, “Keep Sweet: Pray and Obey.”

-Federal prosecutor Patrick Schneider said Bateman talked to supporters in Colorado City, Arizona, from the Coconino County Jail in Flagstaff and instructed them to delete communications sent through a private messaging system, and demanded all women and girls obtain passports.
+Federal prosecutor Patrick Schneider said Bateman talked to supporters in Colorado City, Arizona, from the Coconino County Jail in Flagstaff and instructed them to delete communications sent through an encrypted private messaging system, and demanded all women and girls obtain passports.

-A spokesman for the Arizona Department of Child Safety declined to comment Thursday, citing confidentiality laws.
-The FBI said the search warrant is sealed.
+Darren DaRonco, a spokesman for the Arizona Department of Child Safety, declined to comment in an email Thursday, citing confidentiality laws.
+FBI spokesman Kevin Smith said in an email that the search warrant is sealed.

-Bateman posted bond on the state charges but was arrested again in Colorado City by federal authorities who were investigating whether children were being transported across state lines for sexual activity, Schneider said.
+Bateman posted bond on the state charges.
+He was arrested again Tuesday in Colorado City by federal authorities who were investigating whether children were being transported across state lines for sexual activity, Schneider said.
+If convicted, Bateman faces a maximum of 20 years in prison on each federal charge.

 Samuel Bateman previously pleaded not guilty to three counts of child abuse in an Arizona state court, court documents show.